C

 Running an Application on the Target Device

-After setting up your device, you can upload and start your application on the Raspberry Pi device.
+After setting up your device, you can upload and start your application on the Raspberry Pi device as follows:

 - Open Qt Creator.